Joker (2019 film): Plot

-Arthur confronts Thomas at a film theatre.
-Thomas tells him that he is not his father, and Penny is not his biological mother.
-In denial, Arthur visits Arkham State Hospital and steals Penny's file, which states she was a narcissist who adopted Arthur while working as a housekeeper for the Waynes in the 1950s.
-Penny then raised Arthur with her abusive boyfriend, who later died in jail.
-Penny was sent to Arkham for allowing the abuse.
-Distraught, Arthur enters Sophie's apartment unannounced.
-Frightened, Sophie asks him to leave, revealing their relationship to be a figment of Arthur's imagination.
-The following day, Arthur smothers Penny to death at the hospital.
+Arthur confronts Thomas at a movie theatre.
+Thomas denies being his father, claiming that Penny also is not his biological mother.
+Arthur visits Arkham State Hospital and reads Penny's file, which states she was a delusional narcissist who adopted Arthur while working as a housekeeper for the Waynes.
+She developed an imaginary intimate relationship with Thomas, which included Arthur being their biological son.
+At the same time, Penny raised Arthur with a boyfriend who physically and sexually abused them, leading to his neurological disorder.
+A distraught Arthur enters Sophie's apartment unannounced.
+Frightened, she kindly asks him to leave, revealing their relationship to be a figment of Arthur's imagination.
+The following day, Arthur smothers Penny with a pillow at the hospital.

-After his stand-up clips go viral, Arthur is invited to appear on Murray's show.
-He subsequently plans to commit suicide during the broadcast.
-While crafting a clown-inspired persona, he is visited by Randall and another ex-colleague, Gary.
-Arthur kills Randall, but spares Gary for his kindness to Arthur in the past.
-Two detectives investigating Arthur's involvement in the murders of the businessmen pursue him onto a subway filled with clown protesters.
-One detective accidentally shoots and kills a protester, thus inciting a riot, while Arthur escapes.
+After being invited onto Murray's show, Arthur is visited by Randall and another ex-colleague, Gary.
+Arthur fatally stabs and beats Randall, but spares Gary for being kind to him in the past.
+The detectives investigating Arthur pursue him onto a train filled with clown protesters.
+Arthur incites a brawl, during which one detective accidentally shoots and kills a protester.
+The other protesters, in turn, beat the detectives while Arthur escapes.

-Before the show goes live, Arthur asks Murray to introduce him as "Joker."
-Arthur begins telling morbid jokes, confesses to the subway murders, rants about how society abandons the downtrodden and mentally ill, and berates Murray for ridiculing him.
-When Murray threatens to call the police, Arthur fatally shoots him on air.
-He is arrested, and riots erupt across Gotham.
-One of the rioters corners the Wayne family in an alley and murders Thomas and his wife, sparing Bruce.
-Rioters in an ambulance crash into the police car carrying Arthur, freeing him; he stands atop the car, starts to dance to the cheers of the crowd, and smears blood on his face into the shape of a smile.
+At the studio, Arthur asks Murray to introduce him as "Joker", a reference to his earlier mockery.
+As the show broadcasts live, Arthur tells morbid jokes, confesses to the subway murders, rants about societal neglect of the downtrodden, and berates Murray for ridiculing him.
+After a final joke, Arthur fatally shoots Murray in the head.
+Arthur is arrested, and riots erupt across the city.
+Looters in an ambulance crash into the police car carrying Arthur and free him.
+Meanwhile, one rioter corners the Wayne family in an alley and murders Thomas and his wife Martha in front of Bruce.
+Arthur stands atop the police car, dances to the cheers of the crowd, and smears the blood on his face into a smile.

-At Arkham, Arthur laughs to himself about a joke whilst with a therapist, but declines to tell it, claiming she wouldn't get it.
-He leaves behind a trail of bloodied shoeprints as he is chased down a corridor by an orderly.
+Sometime later at Arkham, Arthur laughs to himself about a joke during a session with his new therapist.
+He declines telling it to her, claiming she would not understand it.
+He leaves behind a trail of bloodied shoeprints as an orderly chases him down.